ABarancewicz/Introduction_to_ML/README.md

 ### Terminal <a name="terminal"></a>

 Terminal, also known as command line, is how one can directly interact with files and your computer through bash.
 You can think of it as a text-based version of file manager with more functionality.
-A comprehensive guide on using bash is beyond the scope of this introduction, although if you have never used it before, I recommend following [the software carpentry
-Unix Shell tutorial](https://software-carpentry.org/lessons/).
+Terminal is both a built-in app in Ubuntu, and can also be accessed through VScode.
+A comprehensive guide on using bash is beyond the scope of this introduction, although if you have never used it before, I recommend following [the software carpentry Unix Shell tutorial](https://software-carpentry.org/lessons/).
 Otherwise, here is a list of some basic commands you should know \(Note that a directory is just a folder\):
 - ls - list the files and directories in the current directory
 - cd - change the directory
 - mkdir - create a new directory